veracity-engineering/SolutionPackage/docfx_project/articles/DNVGL.Veracity.Services.Api/DNVGL.Veracity.Services.Api.My.md

 # DNVGL.Veracity.Services.Api.My
 Provides a client to resources available under the 'My' view point of API v3.

+This view point is appropriate if you intend to use Veracity as an identity provider for your application.

 Resources retrieved from this view point are from the perspective of the authenticated user, **user authentication flow is required to access these resources.**

 # Package Install

-Ensure you have configured to package NuGet Package Source or find the instructions [here](./PackageInstall.md).
+Ensure you have configured to package NuGet Package Source or find the instructions [here](/articles/PackageInstall.md).

 Package Manager Console
 ```